-Before opening the polished book with gold embossed pages, Noel closed her eyes and took in a belly deep breath.
-She held it for a bit her small tummy poking out rounded with fresh air.
+Before opening the gold page embossed tome, Noel closes her eyes and took in a belly deep breath holding it for a bit as her small tummy pokes out rounded with fresh air.

 “Hmm… I need to keep this in mind.”
-She took careful note.
+She take note.

 “And now, let’s see what it is you’d like to share with me.”
 She spoke within.

 Carefully opening the book, the cover crunches as if it was brand new.
 The first page is blank.

 “Well of course it is.”
 She muses turning to the next page where details are revealed: 1885 Monticello, Utah.

 “Noooeeeel!
 What’s going on in there?” her mother calls.